ganyicz/bond/README.md

 ```

 > [!IMPORTANT]
 > TypeScript syntax is only supported inside `<script setup>`.
-Alpine expressions are not bundled and using types in them will cause runtime errors.
+Alpine expressions are not bundled, and using types in them will cause runtime errors.

 ## Roadmap